2bf/IntroJavaProgramming/Lesson11Classwork/Lesson11Classwork.md

 # Lesson 11 Classwork (Classes of the JDK)

 Have the user enter an integer.
 Display
-a) its square root
+- its square root
-b) its absolute value
+- its absolute value
-c) a random value between 0 and that integer
+- a random value between 0 and that integer

 Have the user enter a string.
 Display
-a) its length
+- its length
-b) the last 6 characters
+- the last 6 characters